It's Like That (Run-D.M.C. song)

-"It's Like That" is the debut single of American hip hop group Run-D.M.C., released in 1983 by Profile Records.
+"It's Like That" is a song by American hip hop group Run-D.M.C., released in 1983 by Profile Records as their debut single.
 The song was remixed by house DJ Jason Nevins in 1997.
 His version was originally released in 1997 on 10-inch vinyl in the United States and became a sleeper hit in 1998.
 It sold around five million copies worldwide, placing it amongst the biggest selling singles of all time.
 In 2008, it was ranked number 40 on VH1's "100 Greatest Hip-Hop Songs".

 Run-D.M.C. version

 "It's Like That" was first released in 1983 backed with the track "Sucker M.C.'s".
 The release marked the start of Run-D.M.C.'s career and is widely regarded as ushering in a new school of hip hop artists with a street image and an abrasive, minimalist sound that marked them out from their predecessors.
 Both tracks were collected on the trio's eponymous debut album in 1984.
 "It's Like That" is about life in the area where the group lives (unemployment, prices, death, etc.).
 Despite protesting those social and political problems, the song takes on a hopeful message encouraging listeners to abandon prejudice and to believe in themselves.
-In 2001, parts of the song was sampled in Jagged Edge's "Let's Get Married (Remix)" featuring Run-D.M.C.
-The single was an international success.

 The song would be named by fans one of Run-D.M.C.'s signature songs.

 In the re-release of the album in 2004, a booklet was included, and a reviewer, Angus Batey, wrote the background information about the album.
-When he wrote about "It's like That", he stated:
+When he wrote about "It's Like That", he stated:

 The song was mixed by Kurtis Blow and Elai Tubo.